IeAT-ASPIDE/Event-Detection-Engine/README.md

 Scorers:
     Scorer_list:
       - Scorer:
-          Scorer_name: AUC
+          Scorer_name: F1_weighted
-          skScorer: roc_auc
+          skScorer: f1_weighted
       - Scorer:
           Scorer_name: Jaccard_Index
-          skScorer: jaccard
+          skScorer: jaccard_weighted # changes in scoring sklearn, for multiclass add suffix micro, weighted or sample
       - Scorer:
-          Scorer_name: Balanced_Acc
+          Scorer_name: AUC
-          skScorer: balanced_accuracy
+          skScorer: roc_auc_ovr_weighted
-    User_scorer1: f1_score # key is user defined, can be changed same as Scorer_name
+    User_scorer1: balanced_accuracy_score # key is user defined, can be changed same as Scorer_name
 ```

 #### Hyper-parameter optimization

-EDE also supports hyper parameter optimization methods such as: _grid_ and _random_ search, _bayesian_ search and the _tpot_ framework.
+EDE also supports hyper parameter optimization methods such as: _grid_ and _random_ search, _bayesian_ and _evolutionary_ search and the _tpot_ framework.
 The following parameters are used for HPO:

 * __HPOMethod__ - Name of the hyper parameter optimization to be used
 * __HPOParam__ - HPO parameters: